DanielAzami1/ChessUltimate/README.md

 # ChessUltimate
-WIP project to replicate a tradiitonal, playable Chess board game, and eventually extend for custom manipulation of Chess rules to create user-defined Chess spin-offs.
+WIP project to replicate a traditional, playable Chess board game, and eventually extend for custom manipulation of Chess rules to create user-defined Chess spin-offs.